lukaszgemborowski/fsmpp2/README.md

 ## PlantUML diagrams

 There's experimental support for PlantUML state diagrams (currently supported only when compiled with GCC).
+There are two type of diagrams that can be created with fsmpp2:

+1. state diagram
+2. (runtime) sequence diagram

+### State diagrams

 Having a state set and event set the `fsmpp2::plantuml::print_state_diagram<States, Events>(std::cout);` function is able to output PlantUML source code for diagram generation to `std::ostream`, eg:

 ```cpp
 namespace events